logo elektroda

 📢 Listen (AI):

 Do you like touch buttons?
-It's very easy to find them in all sorts of modern devices today - including building automation systems.
-However, I myself am not a fan of them, so in this topic I will show a Wi-Fi enabled programmable switch based on classic physical buttons.
-It will combine the traditional convenience of control with the possibilities of remote control via the network.
+They are very easy to find in all sorts of modern devices today - including building automation systems.
+However, I myself am not a fan of them, which is why in this topic I will be showing a Wi-Fi enabled programmable switch based on classic, clickable buttons - the so-called microswitch.
+It will combine the traditional convenience of control with the possibilities of remote control over the network.
 The topic will, of course, focus on changing its firmware so that it will work 100% locally, without the manufacturer's cloud.

 One must start with the price.
 The 'triple' version was bought by a reader for £55.
 He then sent it to me along with the other devices so I could change the firmware.
 I uploaded our forum OpenBeken here.

-Let's start with the packaging.
+Let's move on to the packaging.
 The Bluetooth + Wi-Fi markings generally tell us that there is a Beken chip inside, but here it is only Wi-Fi alone that is mentioned.

 Inside is an on/off switch, instructions, screws, and a so-called 'adapter', which is effectively a capacitor.
 He is needed for operation without a neutral wire.